minimano09/master_thesis_VAE/weekly reports/weekly_report_04.md

 - Studying course material from my first university in the CNN topic

 ### Wednesday
--
+- Course material studying

 ### Thursday
+- Getting the results of the models
--
+- Course material studying

 ### Friday
--
+- Flying home

 Plans for next week
 -------------------

-- continue the implementation of models and try to find a simpler solution
-- try to combine maxpooling and batch normalization in one model
+- try new architectures or improve the existing ones to make better reconstruction

 Requests and proposals
 ----------------------